surabhi-2404/surabhi-2404/README.md

 ---

 ⭐ **Recruiter Note:**
-Open to internships, data analyst roles, and AI/ML opportunities where I can apply analytical thinking, modeling skills, and real-world problem solving.
+Open to jobs, data analyst roles, and AI/ML opportunities where I can apply analytical thinking, modeling skills, and real-world problem solving.

 ---